a16z-infra/ai-town/README.md

 `npm run dev` will fail asking for environment variables.
 Enter them in the environment variables on your Convex dashboard to proceed.
-You can get there via `npx convex dashboard` or https://dashboard.convex.dev See below on how to get the various environnment variables.
+You can get there via `npx convex dashboard` or https://dashboard.convex.dev See below on how to get the various environment variables.

 a. **Set up Clerk**